andormade/midium-core/README.md

 	 * See the documentation for details. */ var device = Nota.select('espruino');

-	/* You can send 24 bit messages in byte array format. */ device.send(0xaabbcc);
+	/* You can send 24 bit messages in integer or in byte array format. */ device.send(0xaabbcc);
 	device.send([0xaa, 0xbb, 0xcc]);

-	/* You can listen to specific messages or  */ device.addEventListener(0xa10000, 0xff0000, function(data) {
+	/* You can listen to specific messages, or every message by setting the mask
+	 * to zero.
+See the documentation for details. */ device.addEventListener(0xa10000, 0xff0000, function(data) {
 		console.log('data received', data);
 	});